wokamoto/dogmap.jp/wp-content/plugins/edit-author-slug/readme.txt

 === Edit Author Slug ===
 Contributors: thebrandonallen
-Tags: author, author base, author slug, user nicename, nicename, permalink, permalinks, slug, users, user Requires at least: 3.6.1
+Tags: author, author base, author slug, user nicename, nicename, permalink, permalinks, slug, users, user, role, roles Requires at least: 3.6.1
 Tested up to: 3.8.1
-Stable tag: 0.9.6
+Stable tag: 1.0

 Allows an admin (or capable user) to edit the author slug of a user, and change the author base.